 What About Travel and Immunizations?

 Regardless of destination, all travelers should be up to date on routine vaccinations.
-Those traveling to destinations outside the United States may need immunizations against diseases present in other parts of the world, for example, cholera or yellow fever.
+Those traveling to destinations outside the United States may need immunizations against diseases present in other parts of the world, such as cholera or yellow fever.

 If you have HIV, talk to your health care provider about any vaccines you may need before you travel.